Additional actions and features

 Completed

-Screenshot of Get first free row on column Excel worksheet action properties dialog.
+Screenshot of Get first free column/row from Excel worksheet action properties dialog.

-The Read and Write actions can use the currently selected cell as a point of reference.
-Use the Get selected cell range from Excel worksheet action for this purpose by providing the indices of the first and last column and row of the selection.
+Use the Get selected cell range from Excel worksheet action to find out which cells are currently selected.
+This gives you the indices of the first and last columns and rows of the selected range.

 Screenshot of Get selected cell range Excel worksheet action properties dialog.